Southwest Airlines flight cancellations continue into Monday - KESQ

 Southwest Airlines flight cancellations continue into Monday

-Southwest Airlines canceled hundreds more flights Monday following a weekend of major service disruptions.
-According to Flightaware, the carrier has cancelled 348 flights Monday and delayed another 303 flights.
-The Dallas-based airline had blamed air traffic control issues and weather for its weekend “operational challenges” that saw over 1,000 cancelled flights on Sunday alone.
-Southwest Airlines was the only airline to report the issues on that scale.
+DALLAS (AP) — Southwest Airlines canceled hundreds more flights Monday following a weekend of major service disruptions.
+By midmorning Monday, Southwest had canceled about 360 flights and more than 600 others were delayed.
+The Dallas-based airline blamed air traffic control issues and bad weather for weekend “operational challenges” that resulted in 1,900 canceled flights on Saturday and Sunday.
+The Federal Aviation Administration took the unusual step of pushing back against Southwest’s explanation.
+Southwest Airlines was the only airline to report such a large percentage of canceled and delayed flights over the weekend.